What is Adultery In The Bible?

 The seventh of the Ten Commandments God gave Moses to give unto the people of Israel was — “Thou shalt not commit adultery” (Exodus 20:14).

-In His Sermon on the Mount, Jesus Christ directed our attention to the fact that this involved far more than merely an illicit sexual encounter, but was more importantly a heart matter.
-“You have heard that it was said, ‘You shall not commit adultery;’ but I say to you, that everyone who looks on a woman to lust for her has committed adultery with her already in his heart” (Matt.
-5:27-28).
-It is obvious that the Lord does not regard with any degree of favor those who are guilty of adultery, whether that term involves only the inner man or the outer man, or both (more about this later).
-Indeed, Paul lists “adulterers” right along with drunkards, homosexuals, swindlers and fornicators as being those who “shall not inherit the kingdom of God” (1 Cor.
-6:9-10).
+In His Sermon on the Mount, Jesus Christ directed our attention to the fact that adultery involved far more than merely an illicit sexual encounter, but was more importantly a heart matter.
+He quotes a biblical reference and explains it further.
+“You have heard that it was said, ‘You shall not commit adultery;’ but I say to you, that everyone who looks on a woman to lust for her has committed adultery with her already in his heart” (Matthew 5:27-28).
+It is obvious that the Lord does not regard with any degree of favor those who are guilty of adultery, whether that term involves only the inner man or the outer man (or woman), or both (more about this later).
+Indeed, Paul lists “adulterers” right along with drunkards, swindlers and fornicators as being those who “shall not inherit the kingdom of God” (1 Corinthians 6:9-10).
 Adultery is a very serious matter, and, unless repented of, a deadly matter.

 John 8:3-11 — This particular episode occurred early one morning in the temple courts after Jesus had returned from a long night on the Mount of Olives where He often went to be alone and to pray to the Father.
 A crowd had gathered to hear Him teach.
 Some of the religious leaders, apparently aware of where He would be at that time of day, appeared and presented Him with an adulterous woman who had been caught in the act.
 Interrupting His message to the crowd, they placed this woman before Him and declared for all to hear, “We caught her committing adultery … we caught her in the very act.
 The Law of Moses says she should die.
 What do you say?”